jpignata/bossman-gem/README.md

 BOSSMan can be used to perform image, web and news searches against Yahoo's index.
 For more information about BOSS (Build your Own Search Service) please refer to http://developer.yahoo.com/search/boss/.

-This is an older project - I'd encourage you to look at the great HTTParty (http://github.com/jnunemaker/httparty) library if you need to quickly and easily access any kind of HTTP resource.

 ## Bugs, Features, Feedback

 Tickets can be submitted by via GitHub issues.